 - Experience our current emotional state without needing to change it

-- Observe our thoughts and actions without attempting to stop or control them
+- Observe our thoughts without attempting to change or control them

 In DBT, there are two types of distress tolerance skills.
 Crisis Survival Skills involve getting through crises without making things worse.
 Reality Acceptance Skills help reduce suffering and increase a sense of freedom by helping us find ways to accept the facts of our lives.

 In DBT, Interpersonal Effectiveness Skills help us navigate interpersonal interactions more effectively, and as a result, avoid the negative emotions and damage to relationships that can accompany interpersonal conflict.

 - Communicating assertively get what we want or need from other people

 - Making friends and maintaining these relationships